Qualification: MBBS, D.Ortho, DNB, Diploma in Hospital Administration, MNAMS.

 - PKR is suitable for around one in four people with osteoarthritis.
 Post-operative rehabilitation is simpler, there is less blood loss, lower risk of infection, and blood clots.
 PKR, in general, includes a shorter hospital stay and recovery period.

 - PKR often results in more natural movement in the knee.
-Most PKR patients are able to get up and about after their their operation more rapidly than TKR ones.
+Most PKR patients are able to get up and about after their operation more rapidly than TKR ones.

 Our orthopedic trauma surgeons specialize in the treatment of: